 By Jamie Saxon, Office of Communications

-In April, Princeton University established the Princeton University Relief Fund (PURF), committing an initial $1 million commitment to provide direct support to community organizations in the greater Princeton area that are working to alleviate economic distress related to COVID-19, and small businesses in the Municipality of Princeton impacted by the pandemic.
+Princeton University has established the Princeton University Relief Fund to provide additional direct support to community organizations that are working to alleviate economic distress related to COVID-19 among individuals and businesses.
+The initial University commitment to the fund will be $1 million.